 Flight-to-quality trends remain distinct, with tenants gravitating toward newer, amenity-rich buildings while leaving older properties with higher vacancies.
 To counter high vacancies, building owners focus on reconfiguring existing office space with premium amenities and custom spaces.
 Older or underperforming buildings are targeted for renovation into residential or mixed-use properties.

-Industrial & logistics: Demand normalization vs. e-commerce tailwinds
+Industrial & logistics: Normalization with durable tailwinds

 Multifamily: Rent growth, supply pipelines, and affordability